sphinx-contrib/autoprogram/doc/index.rst

 Released on October 7, 2016.

+- Fixed a bug that descriptions with :class:`~argparse.RawTextHelpFormatter` had been incorrectly formatted.  [:pull:`123` by Aaron Meurer]
 - Fixed crash when metavars is a tuple (i.e. for ``nargs > 1``).
   [:pull:`112` by Alex Honeywell]
 - Fixed usage string for subcommands (subcommands were previously showing